 For groups working with informal volunteers.
 This (word) resource can be downloaded and adapted to suit your organisation (Updated 08.01.21)

 COVID-19 Volunteer-Handbook-Guidelines COVID-19-Volunteer-Handbook-Guidelines 080121 Download the Handbook here (pdf)

 Covid-19 Volunteer Risk Assessment

-Different charities and groups are involving volunteers during Covid-19.
-This is a great community response, however sometimes there are concerns about the different risks involved.
-Here is an example of a Volunteer Risk Assessment that gives groups idea about the potential risks of different tasks volunteers may be involved with during Covid-19.
-Organisation can download this and adapt to use to suit your own organisation needs: Click here to download
+Here is an example of a Volunteer Risk Assessment that allows groups to review and consider the potential risks volunteers may be involved with during Covid-19.
+Please download this and adapt as required by you organisation/group click here to download

-A short video explaining the basics of safeguarding for beginners working with vulnerable people.
+The basics of safeguarding for beginners working with vulnerable people: https://youtu.be/mMt0LJdmsnc